 Does Insurance Cover It?

 Insurance usually does not cover treatment with stem cells.
 Your HSA account and policy may be helpful.
-Patients should consult with their insurer for more information on reimbursement and filing a claim.
+Patients should consult with their insurer for more information on reimbursement and filing a claim for a regenerative medicine treatment.
 In some cases, payment plans may be available.

 How Long Does It Take to See Results?

 Treatment with stem cells is unique in that the cells go to work to assist your body in healing the underlying condition.
 This is in stark contrast to medical procedures like knee replacements that merely “band aid” the situation.
 It can take a long period of time for your body to build new cartilage but it’s worth the wait!
-Many patients report considerable improvements after only two weeks, but it can take up to a year to see complete results.
+Many patients report considerable improvements after only two weeks following a regenerative medicine treatment, but it can take up to a year to see complete results.
 What this means is that you’ll likely see improved mobility with every passing month.